 Heavy items are kept near your back

 - Laptop, camera gears – Keep these at the bottom longitudinally, closer to your back.
-The goal is to create a comfortable center of gravity.
+The goal is to create a comfortable centre of gravity.

 Light gear away from your back

 - Clothes – Put the clothes in plastics or zip locks to keep them dry.
 You could also colour code the plastic covers for different garments.
 And do follow the old rule of rolling your clothes to make space.

 - Food – Keep your food away from both electronic gears and liquid in a plastic bag.

 Lastly, keep the tent poles to the sides.

 P.S. – Don’t forget to make space to fit in all the memories.

 But I can randomly put all the items, is there science behind packing the right way?

 Overloaded backpacks or not appropriately packed bags might cause you injury.
 Your spine is your body’s support structure.
 The spinal cord connects several parts of your body by connecting multiple nerves spreading out like tree branches.
 The spine helps us to sit, walk, bend, stand.
 Our internal structure is a complex machine that can be disturbed by a sudden jerk or overtime pressure.